GOP hammers ‘mob’ message for midterms, as Dems howl over label

 "I fear that there's going to be an assassination," Paul told a Kentucky radio show.
 "I really worry that somebody is going to be killed, and that those who are ratcheting up the conversation ... they have to realize they bear some responsibility if this elevates to violence."

 The confrontational tone, though, has flared on both sides.
 Pennsylvania GOP gubernatorial candidate Scott Wagner is taking heat for a video where he threatened to "stomp" on Gov. Tom Wolf's "face with golf spikes."
+A spokesman for Wagner, Andrew Romeo, said Friday, “Scott's comments were not to be taken literally.
+He wanted them to be a metaphor for how he will approach the final stretch of the campaign.”

 Fox News’ Adam Shaw and Brian Flood contributed to this report.